+Paul has worked as a freelance guide for Oriole for the last 15 years.
+He is an excellent naturalist, and guides overseas tours to a variety of destinations as well as our Somerset & Forest of Dean and Shetland Spring tours here in the UK.
 Hailing originally from the north west of England, Paul is now lives with his wife and children in South Wales, and after two decades there reckons that he almost qualifies as a native!
-Paul is very active on the local birding scene, serving on various committees and is involved in a number of biodiversity projects.
+Paul is very active on the local birding scene, serving on various committees, including the Welsh Records Panel, and is involved in a number of biodiversity projects.
 He is a dedicated patch worker, never happier than when finding his own birds.
 He has had a curiosity with the natural world for as long as he can remember, but only caught the birding bug relatively late, following an earlier passion for plants.
 Paul also enjoys studying dragonflies and butterflies, but has yet to succumb to the allure of moths!
-Photography has been a long-standing interest, expressed recently through a growing interest in digiscoping.
-Paul works freelance as an ecological surveyor and is a contributor for ‘Bird Watching’ magazine.
-He leads our Extremadura, Northern Adriatic, Lake Kerkini, Forest of Dean and South Wales Summer Wildlife Tour and will also be present on occasions when the group size requires a second leader.
+Photography has been a long-standing interest, expressed previously through an interest digiscoping, but more recently using a Sony RX10 iv, which has been proving a great travel camera.
+Paul works as an ecological surveyor when not guiding, and enjoys playing the Ukelele!

 Bob is a Doctor of Science and a Doctor of Philosophy.
 He has been an active and enthusiastic birder since the age of twelve when his parents, recognizing a zeal for birdlife, bought his first pair of binoculars.
 Subsequently, Bob has pursued his avian passion from the tropics to Antarctica, across all continents and in very many countries.
 More recently, Bob has semi-retired and focused his energies on his two core ornithological interests, birds of the Isles of Scilly and seabirds across the world.
 Bob has become well known in the UK for pioneering pelagic trips off the Isles of Scilly and for the many extremely rare birds he has found in the Isles of Scilly.
 Bob’s name hit the international press in 2003 when he and friend Bryan Thomas became the first people to positively identify and locate a population of the thought to be extinct New Zealand Storm-petrel in New Zealand’s Hauraki Gulf.
 Bob leads our Scilly pelagic tours as well as Madeira.

-Javi Elorriaga (pronounced “habee”) Born in Bilbao, northern Spain, in 1978.
+Javi (pronounced “habee”) was born in Bilbao, northern Spain, in 1978.
 Javi has worked on the conservation of the Cinereous Vulture in Dadia National Park (WWF-Greece), the Bearded Vulture in the Pyrenees and Picos de Europa National Park (FCQ), the monitoring of bird migration in the Strait of Gibraltar (Migres Foundation), the study of the migration geography of the Turkey Vulture (Hawk Mountain Sanctuary, Pennsylvania, USA) and the Osprey reintroduction in Andalucía and Basque Country (Urdaibai Bird Center).
 He has also been a member of the Spanish Committee of Rare Birds and has participated in over 30 scientific papers, book chapters and articles in birding journals.
 Wildlife photography is another of his great passions and a powerful tool he uses to raise awareness of conservation issues through social networking and lectures.
 Javi lives in Tarifa, the Strait of Gibraltar, where he is birding on a daily basis and works as a full time bird guide in Andalucía and Morocco.
-Javi leads or Straits of Gibraltar and Northern Morocco tours.
+Javi leads our Canary Islands and Iberian Lynx tours.